prisma/specs/prisma-client-js/README.md

 There are 3 error formatting levels:

-1. **Pretty Error**: Includes a full stack trace with colors, syntax highlighting of the code and extended error message with a possible solution for the problem. (_default_)
+1. **Colorless Error**: Includes a full stack trace, syntax highlighting of the code and extended error message with a possible solution for the problem. (_default_)
-2. **Colorless Error**: Same as pretty errors, just without colors.
+2. **Pretty Error**: Same as colorless errors, but with colors.
 3. **Minimal Error**: Just the pure error message.

 In order to configure these different error formatting levels, we have two options: Environment variables and the `PrismaClient` constructor.